Japan Society on Water Environment

 Authorship

-• made a substantial contribution to the conception or design of the work, or the acquisition, analysis, or interpretation of data for the work;
+• Substantial contributions to the conception or design of the research or the acquisition and analysis of data; and

-• drafted the manuscript or revised it critically for important intellectual content;
+• Drafting the work or reviewing it critically for important intellectual content; and

-• Submission to the journal implies that all authors have agreed to the author list and its order.
+Submission to the journal implies that all authors have agreed to the author list and its order.
 Any amendments to the list (such as changing the order or adding or removing authors) after submission must be approved by all authors and the editor.
+Adding, deleting, or changing the author names and their order is not permitted after the acceptance of the manuscript for publication.

 Use of Artificial Intelligence (AI)-Assisted Tools/Technologies

 The authors consider their submission to the journal to be original works.
+Articles that are being considered for publication in another journal including advanced publications such as “in-press” or “E-pub ahead of print” articles in any language might be regarded as redundant or duplicate publication.
 The journal uses iThenticate software to screen material, and the authors agree to this process on each submission.
-The journal reserves the right to return material that is found to contain an unacceptable amount of unoriginal material.

 Preprints